Team-Tritan/Femboys/ReadMe.md

 let stuff = new Femboys();

-*check console & use return value*
+*check console or use var returned value*
 ```

 ## Contributing